bestia-dev/GuitaraokeLeader/README.md

 ### capitulation

 I give up.
 Perfectly sync video playback on many devices is not possible.
 The sound is the problem, we can hear the smallest out-of-sync.
 The solution is simple.
 Mute the sound by default.
-If some followers really want to play a DJ, they can unmute it.
-The functionality of my app is intact.
-Followers need to read the lyrics.
-The sound will come from the Leader.
+The Followers need only to see the lyrics.
+The sound will come only from the Leader.
 Probably he will use a loud bluetooth speaker connected to his phone.
 Done!
 Full capitulation :-(

 ## WebView